ceremcem/smith-sync-new-target/README.md

 # Change while creating a new target:

-1. Create config/config.sh
-2. Create config/btrbk.conf
+1. cp -a ./config{-example,}
-3. Modify config/config.sh till the `format-btrfs-swap-lvm-luks.sh` step.
+2. Modify config/config.sh till the `format-btrfs-swap-lvm-luks.sh` step.
-4. Disable "incremental strict" directive for the first time
-5. Run ./auto.sh
+3. Run ./auto.sh

-# If this is an external hard disk
+## If this is an external hard disk

 Start plug-and-backup service by:

 `./poll.sh`

+## If this is an internal hard disk

+Start periodic backups by:

+`./poll-attached.sh`

 # Testing the backup